 - Adobe Photoshop for textures and 2D images (you can use the free Gimp app instead)

-- Maya LT for 3D models (you can use the free Blender app instead)
+- Maya LT for 3D models and 3D levels (you can use the free Blender app instead)

 You can follow the game code as I keep modifying it to build the game.